 If you are interested in a thesis internship, you can apply via our website.
 If you have any questions, you can send an email to email@example.com.

-To give you an idea of the topics we offer, you can read more about the topics of the previous college year here:
+To give you an idea of the topics we offer, you can read more about the topics of previous college year below:

 Pointlogic uses probabilistic programming extensively for performing various types of analytical inference; currently that inference is performed in Stan.
 Probabilistic programming is a tool for statistical modeling, closely linked to performing Bayesian Statistics - it seeks to describe probabilistic models and then perform inference in those models.